cindytran825/Stocks-Program/README.txt

    [stock-upload] allows the user to upload a file.

    [stock-download] allows the user to download a file.
    (It takes a while to call from the API so it'll show that the file was made, but it requires about 2-3 minutes to fully install all the information.
 This is an API issue as we reused the starter code almost exactly.
+Run this command to also update the latest stock data into the csv file.

    [quit] quits.